benblazak/ergodox-firmware/readme.md

 If you're looking to hack on the source, or just feel like reading it:

-* The [makefile] (./makefile) and [build-scripts] (./build-scripts) folder in the toplevel directory are for building the collection of files that are posted on the [downloads] (https://github.com/benblazak/ergodox-firmware/downloads) page.
-They are not guaranteed to work on non-Unix systems, and may be more hackish than the stuff in [src] (./src).
+* The [makefile] (./makefile) and [build-scripts] (./build-scripts) folder in the toplevel directory are for building a collection of files for easy distribution.
+They are not guaranteed to work on non-Unix systems, and may be (read: are) more hackish than the stuff in [src] (./src).
 They help me out though.
 * [src/lib] (src/lib) is for generally useful stuff relating to the firmware.
   [src/lib-other] (src/lib-other) is for generally useful stuff that I didn't write myself.
 The TWI and USB libraries are in there, along with the files